-Business Honors Program students in the Culverhouse College of Commerce participate in weekly one-hour seminars conducted by the Business Honors director and core faculty.
+Business Honors Program students in the Culverhouse College of Business participate in weekly one-hour seminars conducted by the Business Honors director and core faculty.
 The sessions feature meetings with outstanding faculty and business leaders and discussions of contemporary business and economic issues.

 Those students who complete the two-year program will earn Honors credit for selected business classes and will graduate with Business Honors recognition.
-Participation is limited to Culverhouse College of Commerce students who have completed 61 or more semester hours of classwork and have at least a 3.5 cumulative GPA.
+Participation is limited to Culverhouse College of Business students who have completed 61 or more semester hours of classwork and have at least a 3.5 cumulative GPA.

 Students are invited to apply for admission into the Chemistry Honors Program on the basis of performance in introductory chemistry courses.
 Inquire at the Department of Chemistry office for further details.
 Requirements for the program include: